 The bomb squad arrived around 1:30 a.m.
 Tuesday and shortly after, they detonated an explosive device near the area of the fire.

 Phelps and Timothy Norton are scheduled to appear in court Tuesday for a criminal hearing.

-The two were arrested in September and charged with the kidnapping of Cassidy Rainwater.
+The two were arrested in September and at the time of the fire, were charged with the kidnapping of Cassidy Rainwater.
 Rainwater was last seen in July and was reported missing in late August.

-Court documents accuse Phelps and Norton of holding Cassidy Rainwater in a cage on Moon Valley Road near Windyville, Missouri.
+Court documents accused Phelps and Norton of holding Cassidy Rainwater in a cage on Moon Valley Road near Windyville, Missouri.